bowdoin-compgeom-f24/bowdoin-compgeom-f24.github.io/Projects/6-visgraph/P6-VisGraph.md

 the optimal/shortest, but in some special situations we are able to compute an optimal (shortest) path.

-In this first project we will consider a simple instance of the path planning problem and make some simplifying assumptions which will allow us to do optimal planning:
+In this project we'll make some simplifying assumptions which will allow us to do optimal planning:

+ - Physical space is 2D: The environment is 2D.

+ - Point robot: the robot is assume to be a point (not realistic, but a good place to start).

- - 2D: We'll assume that the environment consists of a set of 2D polygons that represent the obstacles.
+ - Obstacles: The obstacles consists of a set of 2D  polygons.
 Furthermore, we assume that the robot is moving in a large bounding box B that contains all polygons.